|

 | Dental Care (Illness/Accident) |

-**See actual policy or call Embrace for full list of inclusions and
+**See actual policy or contact Embrace for full list of inclusions and exclusions.

 | Bilateral Conditions Policy |

-**See actual policy or call Embrace for a list of medical conditions that are considered bilateral and for a complete description of their
+**See actual policy or contact Embrace for a list of medical conditions that are considered bilateral for the purpose of exclusion and for a complete description of their

 Bilateral Conditions Policy.